 We offer free training courses to enable staff and students on placement to develop skills to support CPD, research, evidence based practice and more.
 There are regular scheduled training sessions held at Moseley Hall Hospital, or we can arrange group sessions at various locations.

-Browse dates and details of our Information Skill Training 2020.
+Browse dates and details of our Information Skills Training (Jun – Dec 2021)

 Courses on Offer

-- Reflective writing: Developing skills to complete pieces of written reflection for use in CPD or revalidation.
+Reflective Writing: Developing skills to complete pieces of written reflection for use in assignments or revalidation.